goatshriek/stumpless/docs/dependencies.md

  * a toolchain that can be used by cmake (gcc, for example)

 ## Testing
 The test suite for the project is written using the Google Test suite.
-The headers and library must be installed on the system in order for the test suites to build and execute successfully.
+It will be downloaded and built on the system automatically if the test suites are run, but if the build fails for some reason then test suites will not be available.

 More information on the Google Test framework may be found on the project [Github page](https://github.com/google/googletest).